GabeScott/standard-works-vault/General Conference/2012 October - Consider the Blessings.md

 Technicians worked frantically to solve the problem while the youth waited, hundreds of them, losing precious rehearsal time.
 The situation began to look impossible.

-The writer and director of the celebration, Susan Cooper, later explained: “As we moved from plan A to B to Z, we knew that it wasn’t working. ...
-As we were looking at the schedule, we knew that it was going to be beyond us, but we knew that we had one of the greatest strengths on the floor below—3,000 youth.
-We needed to go down and tell [them] what was happening and draw upon their faith.”3
+The writer and director of the celebration, Susan Cooper, later explained: “As we moved from plan A to B to Z, we knew that it wasn’t working. … As we were looking at the schedule, we knew that it was going to be beyond us, but we knew that we had one of the greatest strengths on the floor below—3,000 youth.
+We needed to go down and tell \[them\] what was happening and draw upon their faith.”[^3]

 Just an hour before the audience would begin to enter the center, 3,000 youth knelt on the floor and prayed together.
 They prayed that those working on the Jumbotron would be inspired to know what to do to repair it; they asked their Heavenly Father to make up for what they themselves could not do because of the shortage of time.

-Said one who wrote about it afterward, “It was a prayer the youth will never forget, not because the floor was hard, but because the Spirit melted their bones.”4
+Said one who wrote about it afterward, “It was a prayer the youth will never forget, not because the floor was hard, but because the Spirit melted their bones.”[^4]

 It was not long before one of the technicians came to tell them that the problem had been discovered and corrected.
 He attributed the solution to luck, but all those youth knew better.